BogdanovaIV/programming-school/README.md

   ![Color scheme](documentation/color-scheme.png)

   - Soft shade of blue is used for the background of the navigation bar and the footer.
 It adds calmness and professionalism.
-  - Grey-blue color applied to font-color and other details.
+  - Grey-blue color is applied to font-color and other details.
 It creates contrast and provides good readability.
   - White is used for the background of some sections and font-color.
 It creates a bright and open atmosphere, makes content more expressive and improves visual user experience.

 ## Typography

-Font YSText is used for text content as first priority, which provides clarity and ease of perception and makes text convenient for reading.
-If YSText is unavailable, a browser will use Helvetica, then Arial, and finally standard sans-serif to provide capability of a wide range of devices and OS.
+Font YSText is used for text content as first priority, which provides clarity and ease of perception and makes the text convenient to read.
+If YSText is unavailable, a browser will use Helvetica, then Arial, and finally standard Sans Serif to provide capability of a wide range of devices and OS.

 ## Testing